Sign In Register

 Safety Score1.0 / 5.0

-Trenton has an average annual temperature of 60°F (15°C).
+Trenton enjoys a temperate climate with an average annual temperature of 60°F (15°C).
 Winters average 38°F in January while summers reach 80°F in July.
-Annual precipitation is 56.2 inches.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 56.2 inches (wetter than the 38-inch national average).
+The area receives 3.0 inches of snow annually.
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 352 feet.

 Temperature